therealbnut/swift-evolution/proposals/NNNN-explicit-ownership-type-attribute.md

 ### Ordering syntax like operator precedence
 This was considered, but it became very verbose and clumsy when applied to lots of different types.

+### Rust-style Ownership
+Rust-style ownership was considered, it allows a lot more to be done statically, and probably produces much more robust memory management.
+However the rust approach is conceptually complex, from the rust-lang documentation (https://doc.rust-lang.org/book/ownership.html):

+> However, this system does have a certain cost: learning curve.
+Many new users to Rust experience something we like to call ‘fighting with the borrow checker’ [...] more experienced Rust developers report that once they work with the rules of the ownership system for a period of time, they fight the borrow checker less and less.

+Swift aims to be approachable from the start, it aims to be a pleasure to work with, not a fight.
+Predictability and robustness are desirable because they make it easier to use Swift.
+This proposal is conceptually simple, and is also opt-in, it is straightforward and helpful when used, and doesn't hinder when not used.

 -------------------------------------------------------------------------------